-Fellowships may start at any time after September 1 and must be between 6 and 12 months in duration.
+Fellowships may start at any time after September 1.
+Fellowships are typically 9 months, and can be no less than 6 months and no greater than 12 months in duration.

 The Bullard Fellowship is a residential program and Fellows are expected to spend a substantial portion of their Fellowship based at either Harvard Forest in Petersham, Massachusetts or at Harvard University in Cambridge, Massachusetts.
 Bullards who expect to spend more than a week or two traveling during their Fellowship should include details in their application.

 You can learn more about this opportunity by visiting the funder's website.